-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the governmental activities.
+In the government-wide financial statements, and in proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
+Losses on refunding are capitalized and amortized over the shorter of the life of the new issuance or the life on existing debt.